lizhanmit/learning-notes/kafka-note/kafka-note.md

 ### Partitions

-Partition: how many parts you want the topic to be split into.
+Partition: How many parts you want the topic to be split into.

 Each partition is an ordered immutable sequence of messages.